activelamp/12-factor-demo/README.md

 will use the keyboard function setting of your operating system and those are set in your “System Preferences” “Keyboard” in an OS system.
 There is a tab called “Text” in there and a box on that tab which, if checked, using “smart quotes and dashes”… Uncheck that box or you will be screwed up because the terminal can’t use that style quote and dashes in its commands.

+DIAGNOSTICS:
+Sometime when you have problems it helps to know a few diagnostic tricks.
+So some are provide here to at least get you started.
+You can always search for more on specific topics if you at least get some of the basics covered.

+Check the paths -
+The first thing that is often a problem is that some file isn't being found as it is needed.
+You know about directories from your Finder or Explorer look around your system.
+But how does one part of your system know about files in another part?
+This is where PATH comes into play.
+You probably saw something like export PATH="/usr/local/git/bin:$PATH" when you looked in the .BASH_PROFILE, .BASH_RC, and/or .BASH_PROMPT examples mentioned earlier.
+This is how you show one part of your system to another.
+Before you go messing around with adding or editing those, two tips: 1) at your terminal command line interface type   echo $PATH   and hit enter to see what paths are present already and 2) See those things that look like quotation marks... we need to make sure they are  neutral, vertical, straight, or ASCII quotation marks, NOT the curly or curve kind from a word processor.

+Check the Bash file logic -
+Sometimes you will get someting like   :Command not found    on your terminal when you open it even if the prompt eventually shows up and lets you continue.
+But you have no idea what command wasn't found, where, why, etc.  What you want to do is to debug the Bash files.  to do this put these two lines at the beginning and then the third line at the end of your Bash file, open the terminal and it will have given you a dump that you can trace where that Command not found kicked out.

+set -x			# activate debugging from here w

+set +x			# stop debugging from here

+Checking Git Configuration -
+Sometimes you might question where Git is pulling its information and it it is set up correctly.
+To see where it is pulling from run   git config --list --show-origin